 To help parents understand the star rating that providers receive, YoungStar has created a brief overview of the star rating system called Reading the Stars.
 It is available at the link below:

 Every month, several hundred providers are rated and those ratings will be added to the listing.
-So please check back often because the YoungStar pages will become more useful to you each month.
+Please check back often, because the YoungStar pages will become more useful to you each month.

 In Wisconsin, low-income working parents can apply to receive assistance paying for child care through the Wisconsin Shares program.
 Visit our YoungStar and Wisconsin Shares webpage for more details on this program.